Viol36/Mumax3-sims/README.md

-# Spin Superfluid Simulations
+# Micromagnetic Simulations and Analysis

-This repository showcases micromagnetic simulations of magnetization dynamics in easy plane nanowires and rings.
+This repository showcases a method for preforming and analyzing micromagnetic simulations.
+The context of these examples is exploring the spin superfluid state in easy plane nanowires and rings.

 Simulations were conducted using [MuMax3](https://mumax.github.io/), and analyzed using Python.
 Visualizations explore magnetization dynamics induced by spin current injection (driven by simulated spin torque).
 The effect of device parameters is explored with phase gradients.